FOGProject/fog-docs/docs/installation/install_fog_client.md

 The FOG client is an agent running on the machines you are managing with Fog.
-With the FOG client you can perform various tasks such as managing printers, change the host name and join Active Directory (for Windows machines) and install software via \'snapins\'.
+With the FOG client you can perform various tasks such as managing printers, change the host name and join Active Directory (for Windows machines) and install software via 'snapins'.

 All these tasks are managed centrally from the FOG Web UI.
-The FOG Client \'polls\' the FOG server to see if tasks need to be done and if so, executes them.
+The FOG Client 'polls' the FOG server to see if tasks need to be done and if so, executes them.

 The purpose of this guide is to show you the process of installing the